mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

 ## Introduction

-Maps are never neutral transformations of the Earth.
-Every time we represent the curved Earth on a flat surface, we make choices about how location, distance, area, direction, and shape will be handled.
-This lab is designed to make those choices visible.

-In Bolstad's treatment of geodesy and map projection, several foundational ideas matter here:

-- An **ellipsoid** is a smooth mathematical model of the Earth used for horizontal positioning and geodetic measurement.
-- A **geoid** is an irregular gravity-based surface that approximates mean sea level.
-It matters most for vertical reference.
-We will not calculate orthometric height in this lab, but it is important to distinguish the geoid from the ellipsoid because they solve different problems.
-- A **coordinate reference system (CRS)** is the full set of rules that ties coordinates to real places on Earth.
-- A **geographic CRS** stores positions with angular coordinates such as latitude and longitude.
-- A **projected CRS** transforms those positions onto a flat surface so we can work in linear units such as meters or feet.
-- Every projection introduces distortion.
-Some preserve area better, some preserve local shape better, and some balance several properties over a limited region.
-- A **line of true scale** is a line along which the projection scale factor is exactly 1.
-Away from that line, distances and areas begin to drift.
-In a conic system such as State Plane California III, true scale occurs along standard parallels, and error changes as you move away from them.

-This lab turns those concepts into something measurable.
+This lab turns projection and measurement ideas into something measurable.
 You will calculate county area in two ways:

 1. As a geodetic measurement on the ellipsoid.
 2. As a planar measurement after the data are projected into a State Plane coordinate system.

 You will then calculate the percent difference between those two results and symbolize the error.
-The final map makes projection distortion visible, rather than treating it as an abstract idea.
+The final map makes projection distortion visible instead of leaving it as an abstract idea.

 **Suggested reading:** Bolstad, Chapters 3, 4, and 7.

-## Learning Objectives

-By the end of this lab, you should be able to:

-- Distinguish among ellipsoids, geoids, geographic CRS, projected CRS, and projections.
-- Explain the relationship between a QGIS project CRS and the CRS of the layers it contains.
-- Identify when QGIS is reprojecting layers on the fly.
-- Set measurement properties so ellipsoidal calculations use the intended earth model and units.
-- Calculate ellipsoidal area and planar area in the QGIS Field Calculator.
-- Export a reprojected copy of a layer into a new CRS.
-- Compute and symbolize the percent error introduced by planar measurement.
-- Interpret the resulting error pattern in relation to projection design and lines of true scale.

 ## Data